chaukhoa97/portfolio-v2/docs/Next.js/interview.md

 ### Tools

 - **Docker**: A plaform used to deliver software in packages called _contianers_.
+- **Lighthouse**: Automated tool for providing needed information to improve your website quality and speed.
+But its performance scores are not always an accurate reflection of true user experience.
+Sometimes the true experience when using the application is more reliable than the stats shown by any automated tool.
 - **Webpack**: A module bundler for modern JavaScript applications &rarr; Vite.
 - **Babel**: A JS transcompiler that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JS that can be run by older browsers.